Nazulka/Visit-Kyrgyzstan/README.md

 * Cards Section
     * Cards section images have been tested by hovering over them and zoom-out as expected.
     * All three Read more / Read less buttons change color on hover and display more / less text when clicked.
-    * Cards section is responsive and works as designed, taking the 100% width of the screen on smaller screen sizes.
+    * Cards section is responsive and works as designed, each taking the 100% width of the screen on smaller screen sizes.

 * Map Section
     * All Google Map markers have been for testing purposes and are functioning correctly.
 Upon click on the markers, the info window content